 Education, Our Commitment

 Chamber Music Sedona also hosts Concerts for Youth for local schoolchildren at the Sedona Performing Arts Center.
-These are full, professional concerts for hundreds of students and their teachers.
+These are full, professional concerts with the artists we bring in for our concerts.
+These are held for hundreds of students and their teachers.
 When our musicians show up, the atmosphere in the auditorium is crackling with energy.
-The world-class musicians engage personally with the students, answering their questions, and explaining the intricacies of grand classical music.
+The world-class musicians engage personally with the students, answering their questions and explaining the intricacies of grand classical music.
 For the children, these concerts become memorable, lifetime experiences.

 These music education programs are funded through grants from the City of Sedona, the Arizona Commission for the Arts, and generous donations from our members.

 A few letters from students who have attended educational programs.